petewar3/Developer-Toolbox/README.md

 - **Instance Scanner**
   Search game instances by class or property to find targets for exploits.

-- **Addons Manager with Auto-Saving**
+- **Addons Manager**
-  Add and manage custom addons easily, with automatic saving.
+  Add, manage and execute your own scripts from the addons manager.

 - **Quick Launch for Popular Tools**
   Includes buttons for well-known utilities like Infinite Yield, Remote Spy, Dex Explorer, Hydroxide, and Ketamine